-New book release “These Sacred Grounds- Celebrating 150 Years of St. Agnes Cemetery”
+Our book “These Sacred Grounds- Celebrating 150 Years of St. Agnes Cemetery” on sale now!

-Announcing the release of a beautiful 160 page coffee table book “These Sacred Grounds: 150 Years of St. Agnes Cemetery” by Historian and Author Kelly Grimaldi.
+A beautiful 160 page coffee table book “These Sacred Grounds: 150 Years of St. Agnes Cemetery” by Historian and Author Kelly Grimaldi is now on sale for only $35.
 The book takes the reader on a journey from the Victorian era into modernity and brings to life captains of industry, war veterans, artists, a famous movie star, politicians, tragic deaths and so much more.